TimeWarpEngineering/timewarp-architecture/Source/TimeWarp.Architecture.Template/templates/TimeWarp.Architecture/Documentation/Developer/HowToGuides/HowToWrite_BFF_API_Contracts.md

-# How to Build Your API Contracts
+# How to Build Your BFF API Contracts

 ## Introduction

-API contracts are critical components in the development of reliable, scalable, and maintainable applications.
-They serve as formal agreements between different software components, often between a server and clients, ensuring consistent communication.
-A well-designed API contract facilitates clear expectations, minimizes integration challenges, and supports long-term system evolution.
+In the context of a Backend-for-Frontend (BFF) architecture, particularly between a Blazor client and a .NET backend, API contracts are foundational.
+They dictate how the frontend and backend communicate, ensuring that data flows are well-structured and predictable.
+This document guides the creation of these contracts, emphasizing clarity, maintainability, and the specific needs of a tightly integrated client-server relationship.

 ## 1. Define Your Data Models